GlobalFishingWatch/pipe-carrier-portal/assets/downloadables/README.md

 * `id`: Internal unique identifier for the event

 * `type`: Type of event, one of `loitering`, `encounter` or `port`.
-Each file contains records with one and only one type (the `loitering.zip` file only contains records with type `loitering`).
+Each file contains records with only one type (the `loitering.zip` file only contains records with type `loitering`).

 * `start`: UTC timestamp when the event started.

 * `end`: UTC timestamp when the event ended.

-* `lat`: Latitude of the mean position for the event.
+* `lat`: Latitude of the mean position for the event in decimal degrees.

-* `lon`: Longitude of the mean position for the event.
+* `lon`: Longitude of the mean position for the event in decimal degrees.

 * `vessel.id`: Internal unique identifier for the main vessel involved in the event.
 In the case of encounters this is the carrier vessel.